firebase/extensions/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md

 }
 ```

 Biq Query has a number of reserved keywords that can cause conflicts when creating a schema, `timestamp` is one such example.
-To ensure column names stay consistent when syncing with Firestore, this can overridden using the `column_name` option when defining a field.
+To ensure column names stay consistent when syncing with Firestore, they can be overridden using the `column_name` option when defining a field.

 Please see the example below...